numaproj/numaflow/docs/APIs.md

 <p>

-TTL is the duration of inactivity after which the state of the accumulator is removed.
+Timeout is the duration of inactivity after which the state of the accumulator is removed.
 </p>